Blisters between the toes

 2. Silicone gel toe sleeve

 These are like a little sock for an individual toe and come either open or closed at one end.
 The best ones have gel all around thereby providing 360 degree toe protection.
 Compared to the wedges above, they are more likely to stay in place because they are elasticised.
 The silicone gel material is the same so they still absorb a lot of blister-causing shear (in fact, silicone gel absorbs too much shear for the main weightbearing parts of the foot, but for toes they are perfect).
-They can be quite helpful for pinch blisters as the elasticity encapsulates and holds the soft tissue component of the toe together so it’s not getting "trodden on" as much with each step.
+They can be helpful for pinch blisters as the elasticity encapsulates and holds the soft tissue component of the toe together so it’s not getting "trodden on" as much with each step.
 Some people find they make the skin too sweaty; and I have seen this happen (a runner whose skin became macerated after 6 hours of wear).
 But I have also seen an ultramarathoner wear one of these 24/7 for 6 days (6-day ultramarathon) without skin maceration.
 So the relative success will be very subject specific, but I highly recommend trying these for toe blisters and interdigital blisters.

 3. Otoform K wedge

 Otoform K is a moldable putty material that sets and holds its shape.
 Podiatrists use it frequently to achieve an even pressure along the entire interdigital space, in spite of even the most significant toe deformities.
 It's the best way to achieve even pressure - better than cushioning methods (above).
-The aim is not to straighten the toe as this would prove uncomfortable (and probably wouldn't work anyway), the aim is to avoid high focal pressure by moulding the material to the intredigital space.
+The aim is either to get the toe to sit straighter; or if not, at least prevent high focal pressure by moulding the material to the intredigital space.
 You need to be standing while the material sets - because nonwieghtbearing toe alignment is always different to weightbearing alignment.
 The good thing about Otoform K is it's long-lasting (months to years) and is easy to keep clean.
 However, they aren’t always tolerated because they can feel hard and foreign.
 Watch this video to see this material in action.